Learn and Plan | How to balance paying off and saving for retirement

-How to balance paying off and saving for retirement
+How you can balance paying off debt and saving money

 Review and reformat your budget

-If you’re serious about paying down debt and saving money, you will have to make some sacrifices.
-Can you cut back on cable?
-Can you cook more often and spend less on restaurants?
-These are the kind of questions you should be asking yourself as you comb through your budget and search for line items that can be reallocated for debt payments and retirement savings.
-Make a PDF budget worksheet or track your expenses with some help from budgeting apps.
+To save more money and successfully pay down debt, there may need to be some sacrifices.
+Can any streaming services be cut from the budget?
+Can more nights be spent cooking at home instead of eating at restaurants?
+These are the kinds of questions to ask as you comb through a budget and search for line items that can be reallocated for debt payments and retirement savings.
+Using a budget worksheet or tracking expenses with help from a budgeting app can make this process easier.

 Set hard limits for expenses

-Once you have a budget set, you need to stick to it.
-It’s a good idea to establish firm limits for any budget item that isn’t a bill or payment.
-Variable expenses like entertainment, gifts, and restaurant dining should be reined in so you can ensure you have the funds for your goals.
-One method that can keep your spending in check is to set up a checking account for variable expenses only.
-This can help prevent you from going over, or instantly borrowing funds from other line items.
-Once the money is gone in your variable expense account, you must stop spending money on those items.
+Once a budget is set, it’s important to stick to it and establish firm limits for any item that isn’t a necessity.
+Variable expenses like entertainment, gifts, and restaurant dining could be reined in to ensure there are funds for your specific financial goals.
+One method to keep spending in check is setting up a checking account for variable expenses only.
+This can help prevent going over or instantly borrowing funds from other line items.
+Once the money is gone in the variable expense account, no further spending should be until the following month.

 Make a debt reduction plan

-Now that you have a budget you can stick to, it’s time to start chipping away at your debt.
-Make a list of your debts from the highest interest rate to lowest.
-Your goal should be to pay off the highest-interest loans and credit cards first because they cost you the most in borrowing costs.
-To make headway you need to pay more than the minimum amount each month.
-Once you’ve paid off a credit card, put the monthly amount used to pay it off toward the next highest debt.
-If you have a small balance left on a debt with a lower interest, you can make an exception to the top-down rule.
-Eliminating a debt, even a small one, is a good morale boost.
+Now, with a budget you can stick to, it’s time to start chipping away at outstanding debt.
+With a list of debts from the highest interest rate to the lowest, a helpful strategy is to pay off the highest-interest loans and credit cards first because they cost the most in borrowing costs.
+To make headway, pay more than the minimum amount each month.
+Once the credit card is paid off, the monthly amount used to pay it off can be put toward the next highest debt.
+If a small balance is left on a debt with a lower interest, you can make an exception to the top-down rule.
+Eliminating a debt, even a small one, can offer a significant confidence boost and the motivation to keep going.

 Automate your money

-Once you know how much money you want to allocate for debt costs and saving for retirement, consider automating your payments on your loans and credit card payments.
-It’s also a good idea to set up a direct deposit to a savings account and 401(k) plan contributions so you never miss a month.
-This process may take out the steps that manual payments require, so you won’t have to keep remembering to pay your bills.
-Not having to continually review and coordinate your payments will also be a lot less stressful.
+Once you know how much money you want to allocate for debt costs and toward savings, consider automating payments on loans and credit card payments.
+It can also be a good idea to set up a direct deposit to a savings account or automate 401(k) plan contributions so a month is never missed.
+This process can help eliminate the steps that manual payments require, so you won’t have to remember to set up a bill payment.

 Earn extra cash

-Tightening your budget may feel too restrictive.
+Tightening a budget may feel too restrictive.
 To give yourself a little breathing room, consider taking on a part-time job or starting a side hustle for extra cash.
-Whether that’s driving passengers, freelancing online or selling stuff you don’t need, there are a variety of ways to earn more money.
+Whether that’s driving passengers, freelancing online, or selling stuff you no longer need, there may be various ways to earn more money toward your goals.

 Talk to a financial professional